We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - nonsteroidal anti-inflammatory drugs (NSAIDs), including ibuprofen and aspirin

-These types of medications can reduce blood circulation by increasing the thickness of the blood, causing swelling in the legs.
+These types of medications can lead to water retention, causing swelling in the legs.

 Make sure to talk to your doctor if you suspect that your medication is causing swelling in your lower extremities.
 Don’t stop taking your medication until you speak with your doctor.